Hisaki Kato

-Hisaki Kato (加藤久輝, Katō Hisaki) is a Japanese-French professional mixed martial artist and kickboxer who most recently competed in Bellator's Middleweight division.
+Hisaki Kato (加藤久輝, Katō Hisaki) is a Japanese professional mixed martial artist and kickboxer who competed in Bellator's Middleweight division.
 A professional MMA competitor since 2013, he has also competed for Rizin.

 Background

 Born and raised in Paris, Kato's father was a Japanese judoka who moved to Paris to pursue a career teaching the martial art, and become one of the top instructors in the country.
 However, he died when Kato was only a few years old.
 Kato's mother is French.
 Growing up, Kato pursued judo but favored the striking techniques of traditional Japanese martial arts such as karate.
-Kato was also a highly-talented handball player; he began competing in junior high and moved to Japan at the age of 18 where he competed for the national team and attended college.
+Kato was also a highly talented handball player; he began competing in junior high and moved to Japan at the age of 18 where he competed for the national team and attended college.
 He later returned to his martial arts roots at the age of 23, joining the Kudo Federation of Japan where he competed and won five consecutive national tournaments.
 After winning his fifth title, Kato was offered a contract by the Japanese MMA promotion HEAT.